School Name

 • a reduction in poor behaviour incidents recorded during unstructured times;

-• age appropriate learning behaviours and the independent use of strategies for self-regulation are observed in all phases.
+• age-appropriate learning behaviours and the independent use of strategies for self-regulation are observed in all phases.

 High levels of attendance across all phases and groups.